icicleio/docs/docs/api/concurrent.md

 Because each shared object uses its own shared memory segment, it is much more efficient to store a larger object containing many values inside a single shared container than to use many small shared containers.

-Note that accessing a shared object is not atomic.
-Access to a shared object should be protected with a mutex to preserve data integrity.

 When used with forking, the object must be created prior to forking for both processes to access the synchronized object.

 Requires the [shmop](http://php.net/manual/en/book.shmop.php) extension to be enabled.

+!!! note
+    Accessing a shared object is not atomic.
+Access to a shared object should be protected with a mutex to preserve data integrity.

 ### Parcel::isFreed()